icazzaniga/MDIntrinsicDimension/README.md

 This package estimates the intrinsic dimension (ID) of high-dimensional data from complex biological systems (e.g., protein molecular dynamics), helping you reduce data to a lower-dimensional manifold while preserving essential information.

 It includes two primary functions:
-- intrinsic_dimension: computes the ID over the entire MD system.
+- `intrinsic_dimension`: computes the ID over the entire MD system.
-- section_intrinsic_dimension: computes the ID for specific segments of the protein.
+- `section_intrinsic_dimension`: computes the ID for specific segments of the protein.

 ## Getting started